The first WhatSugar–approved sweetener is HERE!

 With Glucose or Maltodextrin

-Glucose and maltodextrin are quite similar in how they function in the body.
-While maltodextrin isn’t technically a sugar like glucose, it's quickly broken down into maltose and glucose during digestion, being absorbed as pure glucose.
-Both provide a rapid source of energy and have a high glycemic impact.
+These concerns are valid—glucose and maltodextrin function very similarly to sugar in the body.
+While maltodextrin isn’t technically a sugar like glucose, it's quickly broken down into maltose and glucose during digestion, meaning it is absorbed as pure glucose.

 As defined by law, a product can be labeled as a “zero-calorie sweetener” if one serving provides less than 5 calories.
 For example, Monk Fruit In The Raw is mainly maltodextrin, which offers 4 cal per gram.
 However, since one serving has only 0.5g of maltodextrin, it provides 1.98 cal and is rounded to zero on the Nutrition Facts label.